Frequently Asked Questions

 Legally accommodations are not retroactive, so start early.

 The intake process may take some time so plan ahead.
 Requesting and receiving documentation from your medical or other provider(s) can also take some time.
-Once a student has met with an advisor and submitted documentation, applications typically take about one to two weeks to review.
+Once a student has met with an Accessibility Consultant and submitted documentation, applications typically take about one to two weeks to review.

 During busier or peak times such as the start of the semester, applications may take three to four weeks to review.